manuparra/dlaas/README.md

 ### Deployment of the Datalake as a Service with JupyterHub

-:one: Configure Storage on Workers nodes: follow the next steps (TBC).
+:one: Configure Storage on Workers nodes: follow the next steps https://github.com/manuparra/dlaas/tree/main/docs/storage

 This will enable access to the RSE from worker nodes and containers.